bus710/Arduino-pico-development-in-linux/README.md

 # Arduino-pico-development-in-linux

 Raspberry Pi RP2040 is an ARM Cortex M0 based small microcontroller.
 It has 2 cores so robust to handle multitasking.
 It has PIO capability so the digital I/O has high accuracy for low level protocols such as SPI/I2C/UART.
-The Pico W board has good network libraries so easy to start IoT projects.
+The Pico W board can talk to other devices without wire so easy to start IoT projects.

 This repo is written with a particular combination in mind:
 - Debian/Ubuntu Linux as the host